remidinishanth/distributed_systems/README.md

 Polymorphism gives us a way to use a class exactly like its parent so there is no confusion with mixing types.
 This being said, each child sub-class keeps its own functions/methods as they are.

+Polymorphism is derived from 2 Greek words: poly(many) and morphs(forms), so polymorphism means "many forms".
+A subclass can define its own unique behavior and still share the same functionalities or behavior of its parent/base class.

 #### Abstraction
 Abstraction, where we can hide away implementation details only relying on a class type or an interface.